nebellleben/capstone-california-housing/README.md

 - **Use Case**: When feature selection is desired or when dealing with high-dimensional data

 #### 3. Ridge Regression
-- **Performance**: Best performing linear model (RMSE ~68,547) with optimal alpha=31
+- **Performance**: Competitive linear model (Validation RMSE: 68,569.34, Test RMSE: 70,151.54) with optimal alpha=31
 - **Strengths**:
   - L2 regularization prevents overfitting while retaining all features
-  - Better generalization than baseline
+  - Better generalization than baseline on validation set
   - More stable predictions than Lasso
   - Still interpretable
 - **Weaknesses**:
   - Requires hyperparameter tuning
   - Does not perform feature selection
-- **Use Case**: **Recommended for production** - best balance of performance, stability, and interpretability
+- **Use Case**: Good choice when interpretability is important and slight performance trade-off is acceptable

 #### 4. Neural Network
-- **Performance**: Competitive performance (~68,000) with 64-64 architecture
+- **Performance**: Best performing model (Validation RMSE: 65,373.00, Test RMSE: 65,899.69) with 64-64 architecture
 - **Strengths**:
-  - Can capture non-linear relationships and feature interactions
+  - Captures non-linear relationships and feature interactions effectively
+  - Significantly better performance than linear models (~5,000-6,000 RMSE improvement)
   - Flexible architecture allows for complex pattern learning
-  - Potential for improvement with more sophisticated architectures
+  - Potential for further improvement with more sophisticated architectures
 - **Weaknesses**:
   - Requires more computational resources
   - Longer training time (200 epochs)
   - Less interpretable (black box)
   - Sensitive to hyperparameters and initialization
   - Risk of overfitting without proper regularization
-- **Use Case**: When non-linear patterns are suspected or when willing to trade interpretability for potential performance gains
+- **Use Case**: **Recommended for production** - best performance when interpretability is less critical

 ### Key Insights

-#### Why Ridge Performed Best
+#### Why Neural Network Performed Best
-1. **Optimal Regularization**: The L2 penalty (alpha=31) effectively balanced bias-variance trade-off
-2. **Feature Retention**: Unlike Lasso, Ridge retains all features, which is beneficial given the relatively small feature set (13 after encoding)
-3. **Stability**: L2 regularization provides more stable coefficients, reducing variance in predictions
+1. **Non-linear Patterns**: The neural network successfully captured non-linear relationships and feature interactions that linear models cannot
+2. **Architecture Effectiveness**: The 64-64 architecture with ReLU activations and gradient clipping proved effective for this problem
+3. **Generalization**: The model showed good generalization with test RMSE (65,899.69) close to validation RMSE (65,373.00)

-#### Why Neural Networks Didn't Outperform
+#### Why Linear Models Showed Similar Performance
-1. **Linear Dominance**: The problem is largely linear, with `median_income` showing strong linear correlation (~0.69)
+1. **Linear Dominance**: The problem has strong linear components, with `median_income` showing strong linear correlation (~0.69)
-2. **Limited Complexity**: The 64-64 architecture may not be complex enough to capture additional patterns, or the patterns simply don't exist
-3. **Training Challenges**: Neural networks require careful tuning of learning rate, batch size, and regularization to avoid overfitting
+2. **Limited Non-linearity**: While non-linear patterns exist, they are not dominant enough to give neural networks a massive advantage
+3. **Feature Quality**: The engineered features work well for linear regression approaches

-#### Performance Convergence
+#### Performance Patterns
-The fact that all models perform similarly suggests:
+The results show:
+- **Neural Network Advantage**: Neural network achieved ~5,000-6,000 RMSE improvement over linear models, demonstrating the value of capturing non-linear patterns
+- **Linear Model Convergence**: All linear models (Baseline, Lasso, Ridge) showed similar performance, suggesting regularization provides marginal benefits for this dataset
-- **Data Quality**: The features are well-engineered and informative
+- **Data Quality**: The features are well-engineered and informative, allowing both linear and non-linear models to perform reasonably well
-- **Problem Nature**: The relationship between features and target is primarily linear
-- **Model Saturation**: We may be approaching the information-theoretic limit of what can be predicted from these features

 ### Practical Recommendations

 #### For Production Deployment
-1. **Primary Choice**: **Ridge Regression** - Best performance with good interpretability
+1. **Primary Choice**: **Neural Network** - Best performance (Test RMSE: 65,899.69) when interpretability is less critical
-2. **Alternative**: Linear Regression if interpretability is critical and slight performance loss is acceptable
+2. **Alternative**: **Linear Regression (Baseline)** - Best among linear models on test set (Test RMSE: 70,084.57) with full interpretability
-3. **Ensemble Approach**: Consider averaging predictions from Ridge and Neural Network for potentially better generalization
+3. **Ensemble Approach**: Consider averaging predictions from Neural Network and best linear model for potentially better generalization

 #### For Further Improvement
 1. **Feature Engineering**: